lizhe918/CPSC404-Notes/Chapter2: External Sorting.md

 If this requirement is not satisfied, then more passes are needed and more time will be required.
 With **cylindrification** and **prefetching** discussed below, if more than 1 pass is needed for phase 2, the approximate total time for phase 2 will be $(number \ of \ pass \times \ time \ per \ pass)$.

 ### Cylindrification, Prefetching, and Double Buffering
-There are some further tricks to optimize the algorithm even better:
+There are some tricks to optimize the algorithm even better:

 - Cylindrification: